-Domaining is the practice of acquiring domain names for resale.
+Domaining is the practice of acquiring domain names expressly for the purpose of resale.
 While some people still turn a good dollar from it, many don't.
-Like any venture, it requires a lot of study and a significant amount of effort.
-There's also a rather large catch in association with Australian names - registering a .AU for the sole purpose of resale or transfer to another party is not permitted under policies for the name space.
+Like any venture, it requires a lot of study and a significant amount of effort and skill.
+There's also a rather large catch in association with Australian names - registering a .AU for the sole purpose of resale or transfer to another party is not permitted under policies for the Australian name space.

-It's true a lot of great addresses are gone, but like most things, a domain name is what you make it.
+It's true many great addresses are gone, but like most things, a domain name is what you make it.
 Also, unlike some TLD's, there are still plenty of choices available in the .AU registry.
 Pick up some tips for choosing good names.

 Social media should be seen as an adjunct to a domain name, not as a replacement for it.
-With your own domain and website, you'll have more control over your content and how you display it.
+With your own domain and website, you'll have more control over your content, how you display it and how you represent yourself.
 If you rely solely on a social network for publishing your content, what will you do if the network terminates your account?
 Having a web site associated with a domain name gives you portability.
 It's also good to bear in mind there are quite a few Australians who simply do not like social networks such as Facebook and refuse to use them.

 Registering an address is really quite simple these days - it takes just a few minutes.
-It consists of running a domain name search and if the search results show the address is available, you fill in a form, pay the fee and assuming you're eligible, that's all there is to it.
+It consists of running a domain name search and if the search results show the address is available, you simply complete a form, pay the fee and assuming you're eligible, that's all there is to it.